 The 456-page proposed collective bargaining agreement between the NFL and players has been sent to players for a vote, with ballots now due back by Saturday.

-It’s unknown how many players have voted, or how many will take the time to try to digest such a voluminous document, which is likely filled with lawyer-speak that’s overwhelming for many of us.
+It’s unknown how many players have voted, or how many will take the time to digest such a voluminous document, which is likely filled with lawyer-speak that’s overwhelming for many of us.

 So, Carolina Panthers safety Eric Reid decided to do his fellow players a favor and have his lawyers review the proposal and summarize it.